-This state report provides an overview of county-level greenhouse gas (GHG) emission estimates for croplands and grazing lands under current and projected conservation practice scenarios.
-It is intended to help evaluate potential GHG reductions, assess the impact of existing and new programs, and inform current and future conservation programs to provide greater GHG offset benefits, as appropriate.
-The analysis presented here showcases that Illinois cropland and grazing land management have significant potential to reduce GHG emissions and sequester carbon.
-All values and climate benefits in this report are estimated values and should be used for general planning purposes only.
+This report provides an overview of county-level greenhouse gas (GHG) emission estimates for croplands and grazing lands under current and projected conservation management practice scenarios in New Hampshire.
+It is intended to be used to help evaluate potential GHG reductions, inform current and future conservation programs to provide greater GHG offset benefits, and assess the impact of existing and new programs.
+The analysis presented here showcases that New Hampshire cropland management has significant potential to reduce GHG emissions and sequester carbon.
+All values and climate benefits in this report are estimates and should be used for general planning purposes only.

-To evaluate the current and projected GHG mitigation potential, the Carbon Reduction Potential Evaluation Tool (CaRPE Tool $^{\text{TM}}$) was used to quantify and visualize GHG emission reductions resulting from the implementation of a suite of cropland and grazing land conservation practices.
+To evaluate the current and projected GHG mitigation potential, the Carbon Reduction Potential Evaluation Tool $(CaRPE\ Tool^{TM})^1$ was used to quantify and visualize GHG emission reductions resulting from the implementation of a suite of cropland and grazing land conservation practices.
 CaRPE Tool scales the emission reduction coefficients (ERC) extracted from the COMET-Planner tool to the county level by coupling the coefficients with cropland acres from the 2017 USDA Census of Agriculture (AgCensus).
-This report focuses on cropland practices with an emphasis on tillage and cover crop adoption given those adoption rates are specifically provided in the 2017 Ag Census data and are most relevant to Illinois state agriculture.
-However, this report also includes estimated carbon dioxide equivalent ($\mathrm{CO}2\mathrm{e}$) reduction potentials resulting from a maximum acres adoption scenario for a total of nine conservation practices.
-The $\mathrm{CO}2\mathrm{e}$ reduction potential is the net effect of practice implementation on GHG emissions and carbon sequestration.
+This report focuses on cropland practices with an emphasis on reduced tillage, no-till and cover crop adoption because those adoption rates are specifically provided in the 2017 Ag Census data.
+However, this report also includes estimated carbon dioxide equivalent (CO2e) reduction potentials resulting from a maximum acres adoption scenario for a total of nine conservation practices.
+The CO2e reduction potential is the net effect of practice implementation on GHG emissions and carbon sequestration.
 This report has an accompanying two-page brief summarizing results2.